-The Dowager Viscountess is mother to the uncomfortably large Bridgerton brood, and as with any mother to any amount of children in Regency England, Violet is preoccupied with getting all of her children married and out of her hair — er, making sure they’re happy.
+The Dowager Viscountess is mother to the uncomfortably large Bridgerton brood, and as with any mother of any amount of children in Regency England, Violet is preoccupied with getting them all married off and out of her hair — er, making sure they’re happy.
 Unlike other “marriage-minded mamas” in the novels, Violet wants her kids to make love matches.
 She wants this so much she’s even down with one of her kids possibly marrying a servant, which is unheard of.
 I mean, they’d have to go live in the country and be shunned forever, but she wouldn’t be doing the shunning, you know?
 She’s a real proponent of following one’s joy as long as joy means marriage, because let’s not get too carried away.
-Why is Violet seemingly so idealistic when it comes to one’s partner?
-She and her late husband, Edmund — who has been dead ten years at the start of the series, from a less harrowing but still fatal My Girl situation — were true soul mates and had a marriage all the Bridgerton children look to as the ideal.
+In the books, but especially in the TV series, she is still very much in both love and mourning for her dear Edmund.
+No one had a love like Violet and Edmund!

-Aw, Colin!
-He’s the funny, charming Bridgerton, but he’d like to be thought of as more than just a good time.
+Colin’s the funny, charming Bridgerton, but he’d like to be thought of as more than just a good time.
 Like Benedict, Colin feels a bit lost being a man with no title (don’t worry, we don’t feel bad for these rich boys).
 As the third Bridgerton, he sees Anthony as the head of the family, watches as Benedict finds fulfillment in his art, and stands by as people make happy marriage matches all around him.
-In the novels, he’s so adamant about avoiding being forced into a marriage that he spends his time traveling abroad.
+In the novels, he’s so adamantly against being forced into a marriage that he spends his time traveling abroad.
 This fills part of his void, but he’s looking for more.
 In season one of the show, Colin falls for Featherington cousin Marina Thompson, but discovers he’s part of a scheme to get her married before people realize she’s pregnant.
 He, uh, does not take the heartbreak well, and this is what sends him off on his travels.
 Maybe this dude needs to OPEN HIS FREAKING EYES to someone very close to him who adores him and might be perfect for him even if she doesn’t wear the most flattering dresses.
 Ugh, men are the worst in every era, aren’t they?
 In the books, it takes Colin, like, eight years to see Penelope as more than just a friend, so we’ll see what the show does with that.

 Francesca and Gregory and Hyacinth Bridgerton

-Sorry not sorry, but we have a lot of Bridgertons to keep track of, and since the three youngest of the brood are just kids when we begin (the youngest, Hyacinth, is 10), they’ll remain on the fringes of the story for now.
-But please know that these kids do grow up and get their own novels to fully expand on their pursuits of romance.
+Sorry not sorry, but we have a lot of Bridgertons to keep track of, and since the three youngest of the brood are just kids when we begin, they’ll remain on the fringes of the story for now.
+But please know these kids do grow up and get their own novels about their pursuits of romance.

 Lady Portia Featherington

 Marina is perhaps one of the biggest character deviations from book to screen.
 She doesn’t show up until Eloise’s book, To Sir Phillip, With Love, the fifth in the series.
-She’s a distant Bridgerton cousin who suffers from depression and is married to her dead fiancé’s brother for eight years before attempting suicide and then dying from complications soon after.
-(This all takes place at the start of that novel, so it isn’t a huge spoiler.
-I’m not that mean!
-I’m no Cressida Cowper!)
-In the TV series, she’s a Featherington cousin who comes to live with the family at the start of the social season, and although she immediately wins over many suitors, she harbors a deep love for a soldier named George Crane and arrives pregnant with his babies, much to the devastation of Lady Featherington.
+She’s a distant Bridgerton cousin who suffers from depression and is married to her dead fiancé’s brother for eight years before attempting suicide and dying from complications soon after.
+(This all takes place at the start of that novel, so it isn’t a huge spoiler.)
+In the TV series, she’s a Featherington cousin who comes to live with the family at the start of season one, and although she immediately wins over many suitors, she harbors a deep love for a soldier named George Crane and arrives pregnant with his babies, much to the devastation of Lady Featherington.
 Through some help from Daphne, Marina learns that George died in the war but wanted to be with her.
 Enter Sir Phillip, George’s brother, who arrives in London and says he’d like to marry her and raise her kids.
 Marina isn’t thrilled, but she doesn’t have other options.
 Sir Phillip is a nice man in both the show and the books, albeit a raging plant nerd, and you can probably guess by the fact that his name is in Eloise’s book’s title that he has a much larger role to play in the Bridgerton novels.
 In the show?
 Time — or Lady Whistledown — will tell.